slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/07-cloud-connectors.md

 connectors must be activated.

-In the configuration page, under the *SlipStream Basics* section, you specify which connectors you want the SlipStream™ server to load and activate.
+In the configuration page, under the *SlipStream Basics* section, you specify which connectors you want the SlipStream server to load and activate.
 The following table provides the names of the connector classes you must use to activate the corresponding connector.